Ben's Engineering Blog

 </body>

-Additionally some parts of this object were not used in the render and so will not be needed in the re-render.
-In a large number of cases this object contains more data than was needed.
+Additionally, some parts of this object were not used in the render and so will not be needed in the re-render.
+In a large number of cases, this object contains more data than was needed.

-Time to interactive can be decreased because the whole state has to be parsed, evaluated and the application rendered before a single event listener has been added.
+The 'Time to interactive' measurement can be decreased because the whole state has to be parsed evaluated and the application rendered before a single event listener has been added.
 This problem also occurs for static site generation as well.
-Any sort of process of generating markup before hand (which is beneficial) where that markup needs client side reactivity needs to do some sort of hydration.
+Any sort of process of generating markup beforehand (which is beneficial) where that markup needs client-side reactivity needs to do some sort of hydration.

 This issue is something framework authors and developers are aware of and actively working on: